awsdocs/amazon-emr-management-guide/doc_source/emr-studio-manage-users.md

 ------
 #### [ IAM ]

-When you use [IAM authentication mode for Amazon EMR Studio](emr-studio-authentication.md#emr-studio-iam-authentication) for EMR Studio, you allow the `CreateStudioPresignedUrl` action in a user's IAM permissions policy, and restrict the user to a particular Studio\.
+When you use [IAM authentication mode for Amazon EMR Studio](emr-studio-authentication.md#emr-studio-iam-authentication), you must allow the `CreateStudioPresignedUrl` action in a user's IAM permissions policy and restrict the user to a particular Studio\.
+You can include `CreateStudioPresignedUrl` in your [User permissions for IAM authentication mode](emr-studio-user-permissions.md#emr-studio-iam-authorization) or use a separate policy\.

-To restrict a user to a Studio \(or set of Studios\), you can use attribute\-based access control \(ABAC\) or specify the Amazon Resource Name \(ARN\) of a Studio in the `Resource` element of the user's permissions policy\.
+To restrict a user to a Studio \(or set of Studios\), you can use attribute\-based access control \(ABAC\) or specify the Amazon Resource Name \(ARN\) of a Studio in the `Resource` element of the permissions policy\.

 **Example Assign a user to a Studio using a Studio ARN**
 The following example policy gives a user access to a particular EMR Studio by allowing the `CreateStudioPresignedUrl` action and specifying the Studio's Amazon Resource Name \(ARN\) in the `Resource` element\.